 In 2003, she signed a three year contract with the Institute of Public Affairs (IPA) to work on Murray River issues.
-Her monograph ‘Myth and the Murray: Measuring the Real State of the River Environment’ is of enduring relevant and was published within the first six months of that appointment.
+Her monograph ‘Myth and the Murray: Measuring the Real State of the River Environment’ is of enduring relevance and was published within the first six months of that appointment.
 Dr Marohasy has not worked for the IPA since late 2008.

 During the recent drought in the Murray Darling she campaigned for 7.6 kms of concrete barrage separating the Murray’s Mouth and Coorong from the terminal coastal lakes, also known as the Lower Lakes, to be opened.
 She is appalled that both sides of Australian politics have policies that prevent the restoration of the Murray River’s estuary.

 She is a foundation member of the Australian Environment Foundation (AEF) and Myth and the Murray Group (M&TM).
 Jennifer is no longer involved with the AEF.
 She is the current spokesperson for M&TH and publishes an occasional newsletter in this capacity.

 During 2002-2003 Jennifer documented her concerns with the World Wild Fund for Nature (WWF) ‘Save the Reef Campaign’ including the perverse influence of this campaign on public policy in a long review entitled ‘WWF Says Jump, Government’s Ask How High” and short piece for the IPA Review in March 2003 entitled, ‘Deceit in the Name of Conservation’.